-These misleading claims were also rebutted by an independent researcher:
+The study misleading claims were rebutted by an independent researcher:

 This biased review attracted much criticism, including the following:

 “The review is not independent.
-Four of the seven papers selected for inclusion were the work of the reviewers themselves and their data dominate the analysis …
+Four of the seven papers selected for inclusion were the work of the reviewers themselves …

-Only case-control studies were considered for inclusion, … studies of this type are acknowledged to be prone to bias because of the difficulty in controlling for the many independent variables …
+Only case-control studies were considered for inclusion, … studies of this type are acknowledged to be prone to bias …

-The paradox presented by the failure of other types of studies (e.g. whole population and time-series data) to show any benefit from large increases in helmet use – let alone the substantial benefits predicted by the studies reviewed – is left unstated and unaccounted for …
+The paradox presented by the failure of other types of studies to show any benefit from large increases in helmet use is left unstated and unaccounted for …

 The authors are dismissive of the possibility of risk compensation.
-However, it has subsequently been demonstrated that child cyclists often ride more riskily and suffer more crashes when wearing a cycle helmet (Mok et al, 2004) and that adults are more likely to ride on busier roads if helmeted (Gregory, Inwood and Sexton, 2003).
+However, it has subsequently been demonstrated that child cyclists often ride more riskily and suffer more crashes when wearing a cycle helmet (Mok et al, 2004).

-Similarly no consideration is given to rotational injuries, which dominate the most serious injuries.
-Helmets have not been shown to mitigate rotational brain injury and there is evidence they may increase the risk and/or severity of rotational injury.(BHRF, 1039).
+No consideration is given to rotational injuries, which dominate the most serious injuries.
+Helmets … may increase the risk and/or severity of rotational injury.(BHRF, 1039).

-Claims are accepted of efficacy for which no plausible mechanism exists (e.g. the prevention of mid-face injuries), where the reviewed data set is too small to make reliable inference (e.g. the result of collisions with motor vehicles), and which would not be possible even if helmets prevented all head injuries (e.g. an increase of 35% in cyclists wearing helmets leading to 66% fewer head injuries).
+Claims are accepted of efficacy for which no plausible mechanism exists (e.g. the prevention of mid-face injuries), … and which would not be possible even if helmets prevented all head injuries (e.g. an increase of 35% in cyclists wearing helmets leading to 66% fewer head injuries).

-There is misleading interpretation of ‘odds ratio’, which is used interchangeably in the review with ‘percentage reduction in head injuries’.
-This exaggerates the predicted benefit of helmets and masks the fact that studies of this type are not truly predictive, being essentially the authors’ estimate of what proportion of the observed differences between two groups can be assigned to a single factor.
-Furthermore, the reviewed paper showing the least benefit from helmets is omitted from computation of odds ratio, thus again exaggerating benefit.”
+There is misleading interpretation of ‘odds ratio’ … This exaggerates the predicted benefit of helmets and masks the fact that studies of this type are not truly predictive, being essentially the authors’ estimate … The reviewed paper showing the least benefit from helmets is omitted from computation of odds ratio, thus again exaggerating benefit.”

-This “review” ignores contradictory studies, an indication of publication bias (the tendency to only include material supporting a predetermined conclusion).
-One of the study included in the review reported a higher accident rate and higher neck injuries for helmeted cyclists.
-That was ignored in the summary.
+One of the study included reported a higher accident rate and higher neck injuries for helmeted cyclists.
+This was ignored in the summary.

-This review also claimed that cyclists would need to increase their risk-taking four-fold to overcome the protection of helmets, another invalid claim refuted by an independent researcher.
+The review claimed that cyclists would need to increase their risk-taking four-fold to overcome the protection of helmets.
+This claim was refuted by an independent researcher.

 “Further delays in promoting the use of helmets will be measured in the number of lives ruined by the devastating consequences of preventable brain injury.”

-What is fascinating about this “research” is how it contradicts the fundamental limitations of polystyrene-based helmets, while ignoring real-world data from whole-population studies, where a large rise in helmet wearing did not show any benefit.
-Yet despite being biased and flawed, this “research” has been highly influential.
+This “research” contradicts the limitations of polystyrene helmets.
+It ignores whole-population studies, where a large rise in helmet wearing did not show any benefit.
+Yet it has been influential.

-This has been a remarkable achievement, manufacturing an artificial perception that has helped generate large profits for the helmet industry.
-With a piece of molded polystyrene selling for $200, the profits are huge.
-No wonder Bell helmets still spends so much money on sponsoring racing cyclists.
+Manufacturing an artificial perception has delivered profits to the helmet industry.
+With a piece of polystyrene selling for $100, the profits are huge.
+No wonder Bell sponsors racing cyclists.
 Let the profits roll.